 Sagrada Familia map

-There are two ways to ensure you don’t miss anything at Sagrada Familia – you can book a guided tour, or you can download a map of Sagrada Familia and keep it on your phone.
+There are two ways to ensure you don’t miss anything at Sagrada Familia – book a guided tour, or keep a map of Sagrada Familia handy while exploring the Basilica.

-You can even print a copy of the map provided below and carry it along on the day of your visit.
+You can either bookmark this page or print a copy of the map provided below and carry it along on the day of your visit.